 Statewide condition extent estimates were made for benthic macroinvertebrates, fish, phytoplankton (sestonic algae) at two levels, and periphyton.
 For each biotic assemblage, the indicator condition was categorized as good, fair, or poor based on methodology described in the "Methods" section, and percentages for each condition category are based on "percent of total miles".
 In Figures 8-9, good/fair/poor estimates are grouped for each indicator by both study periods and size.
-In Figures10-14, study periods and size classifications for each indicator are also depicted ungrouped with standard error for each classification.
+In Figures 10-14, study periods and size classifications for each indicator are also depicted ungrouped with standard error for each classification.

 For both fish and macroinvertebrates, nearly 35% of stream miles were classified in poor condition over the 4-year study period.
 Also, for both indicators, the poor category increased to greater than 40% from 2008-2009 and decreased to less than 25% from 2010-2011.
 A notable difference between the indicators is the higher percentage of stream miles in fair condition as opposed to good condition.
 For all study periods, the percentages of stream miles in fair condition are greater than 40% for macroinvertebrates and less than 10% for fish.
 When considering stream size, a greater percentage of large river stream miles are in poor condition than small streams.
 For benthic macroinvertebrates, nearly 65% of large river miles are in poor condition, with approximately 20% in fair or good condition.
 Conversely, in small streams, approximately 25% of stream miles are poor or good condition, while nearly 50% are in fair condition.
+Likewise, for fish, nearly 50% of large river miles are in poor condition and nearly 35% in good condition.
 In small streams, greater than 75% of miles are in good condition, while approximately 30% are in poor condition.